salami162/gps-fun/README.md

 # Women Who Code - CONNECT Conference Workshop

 ## What does this repo have?
-1. Data - a list of (lat/lng coordinates) around San Francisco
+1. Data - A list of (lat,lng) coordinates around San Francisco.
+Look under `gps-fun/data`.
-2. A Frontend Page - to visualize the places and clustered results on the map
+2. A Frontend Page - To visualize the raw data and clustered results on the map.
-3. Scripting entries - run clustering algorithms and generate output (Output can be visualized on the frontend page)
+3. Scripting entries - Run clustering algorithms to generate clusters and find the most representative center of a cluser.
+Centers can be visualized on the frontend page.

 ## Setup
 The following steps will help you setup a development environment.